WenmuZhou/PSENet.pytorch/README.md

 ## Train
 1. config the `trainroot`,`testroot`in [config.py](config.py)
-2. use fellow script to run
+2. use following script to run
 ```sh
 python3 train.py
 ```